-San Jose Pedestrian Accident Lawyers
+San Jose Pedestrian Accident Attorneys

 Have you been injured as a pedestrian at the hands of a negligent party?
 We’re here to help you secure the compensation you need to get treatment and move forward with your life.
 At Caputo & Van Der Walde, our pedestrian accident attorneys can help you navigate the complex maze of legalities and negotiate a much higher settlement than you might be able to obtain for yourself.